 Earning an MBA may bring you a higher starting salary than you could get with just a bachelor's degree in business, according to the Winter 2017 Salary Survey conducted by the National Association of Colleges and Employers (NACE).
 The difference is more significant for some majors than for others.
 The following chart provides a look at starting salaries for four common majors for those with bachelor's degrees and those with master's degrees:

 Source: Projected Top-Paid Business Bachelor's, Master's Grads, NACE (National Association of Colleges and Employers), March 8, 2017.

-Seventy-six percent of alumni are very satisfied or satisfied with their career progression.
-After gaining experience, many who graduated at least 15 years ago are now in C-Suite or executive level positions.
+More than three-fourths of alumni are very satisfied or satisfied with their career progression.
+After gaining experience, many who graduated at least 15 years ago are now in C-Suite or other executive level positions.

-MBAs, in general, commonly work in the products and services, technology, and finance and accounting industries.
+The GMAC survey also reports that MBAs, in general, commonly work in the products and services, technology, and finance and accounting industries.
 More recent graduates have been finding jobs with technology and products and services companies while earlier ones found their place in the accounting and consulting industries.
-Graduates work in functions including general management, finance and accounting, and marketing and sales (“B-School Alumni Employment Report: Alumni Perspectives Survey 2018,” Graduate Management Admission Council).
+Graduates work in functions including general management, finance and accounting, and marketing and sales.

 Once you decide to get your MBA, you will have several additional decisions to make.
 Choosing which school to attend is one of them.
 Not all business schools are of equal quality.
 There are several criteria you can use when picking a program.
 For example, see which schools rank best for job placement, which ones accept students with your GMAT score, and which ones have graduates with the lowest rate of debt.